Maroka-chan/NixOS-config/README.md

 # Install on a new machine

 1. Add new nixosConfiguration for the new machine and set up [secrets](#setting-up-secrets)
-2. Build and boot into the installer iso on the target machine
+2. Add your public ssh key to [iso.nix](https://github.com/Maroka-chan/NixOS-config/blob/master/iso.nix) and boot into the installer iso on the target machine
 ```bash
 nix build .#installer-iso --no-link --print-out-paths
 ```